tharindu326/TennisH/README.md

 | **Extended Rally** | Full length of unusually exciting rally               | **1s before, 1s after** |

 When multiple highlight events occur simultaneously for a single score (e.g., a break point combined with an extended rally), the system merges these events into a single clip.
 In such cases, the longest padding required among all triggered events is used, ensuring comprehensive context and capturing maximum excitement in each highlight.

+These smaller clips are individually saved to timestamped directories within the output folder as they are generated during video processing.
+At the end of the processing, all these clips are automatically merged into a single highlights video (`combined_highlights.mp4`)